Tatars (Kimek)

 According to R. Fakhroutdinov, these Tatars 'were a branch of the ancient Tatar population that went to the west after the collapse of the Eastern Turkic kaganate'.
 Mahmud al-Kashgari noted that the Tatars are bilingual, speaking in Turkic alongside their own language.
 Golden proposed that Tatars were Turkified Mongolic speakers.

+Mahmut Kashgari, an 11th-century historian, lists the Tatārs as one of ten prominent Turkic tribes and enumerates the locations of the Turkic polities from the borders of the Eastern Roman Empire to the borders of China in the following sequence: